Here’s How Low-Income Credit Unions Can Help You Avoid Payday Lenders

-In addition to traditional personal, auto and sometimes real estate loans, LICUs lend smaller dollar amounts for short-term loans as part of the Payday Alternative Loans Program.
+In addition to traditional personal, auto and sometimes real estate loans, LICUs lend smaller dollar amounts for short-term loans as part of the Payday Alternative Loans (or PALs).

 These loans of $200 to $2,000 offer an alternative to predatory loans.
 And the interest rates may sound high — capped at 28% — but that’s a fraction of what most borrowers end up paying to predatory lenders.